sefk/create-DataLumos-projects-from-csv-file/README.md

 ## How it works:
-You prepare the spreadsheet with the metadata, save it as csv file, then run the script an log in manually in the browser.
+You prepare the spreadsheet with the metadata, save it as csv file, then run the script and log in manually in the browser.
 Then the script fills in the data and uploads the files automatically.
 After that, you manually check and publish the project.
 - Prepare the csv file: Fill in your metadata etc. in the template spreadsheet, then save it as a csv file.
 (For details to the template, see further below).
 - Prepare the code: